utkuKutkut/Exchange-Rates-with-React-Native/README.md

 ![](https://github.com/utkuKutkut/Exchange-Rates-with-React-Native/blob/master/Images/reactinit.png)
 **We can see our project is being created**\
 <br><br>
-As we created the project, we can see our necessary react native components came in to our ClientSide folder.\
+As we created the project, we can see our necessary react native components came in to our Client folder.\
 <br>
 ![](https://github.com/utkuKutkut/Exchange-Rates-with-React-Native/blob/master/Images/reactinit2.png)
 <br><br>